ARCAD-Software/elias-vscode/docs/pages/project-mode.md

 > When you are on the AEDTAPPATR screen, you can also set the Source member header update to *NONE and set the Mandatory attachment of document/component to N.

 #### Generate SSH keys and add them to your Git profile
-If you did not have SSH keys for your profile on your IBM i, you need to calculate one and add it to your Git profile.
+If you did not have SSH keys for your profile on your IBM i, you need to generate one and add it to your Git profile.

-To create SSH keys, you can use the AGENSSHKEY ARCAD Command or the SSH-KEYGEN command in a QSH session.
+To generate SSH keys, you can use the AGENSSHKEY ARCAD Command or the `ssh-keygen` command in a shell session.

 With the ARCAD Command, fill the Key type you want to generate, set the Action parameter to *GEN and then press ENTER.